Welcome to CHA!

 We maintain low teacher to child ratios in our Preschool, meeting or exceeding state licensing requirements.
 Our ratio in the Lower School (K-5) and Middle School is 7:1.

 With over 36 years of experience, Chabad Hebrew Academy Preschool Village enjoys a strong reputation as one of San Diego’s premier early childhood centers.
 We specialize in providing a warm and nurturing environment which encourages skills to emerge that form the foundation for future academic success and a lifelong love of heritage.
 We create environments and experiences that spark wonder and creativity, build confidence and skills, allow children to explore materials, and encourage a questioning mind.
 Our mission is to nurture the whole child, academically, intellectually, emotionally, spiritually, and socially.
+For information regarding enrollment in our program, please contact Wendy Leberman.

 Language and Literacy